 Fig. 2 Sun travel assisted by water birds.
 1 – swan boats Tanum Rockart (Ling).
 2– three fingers sun divine helpers (Kristiansen 2018).
 3 – Apolo swan chariot (Bilic).
 4 Negev Desert swan (without feet shown means it is in water) with tri fingered symbol

 Negev Desert Rock Art with tri fingered divine birds

 Fig.3 A Negev Desert rock art with tri fingered symbols and its stick image.
 1 – unknown meaning.
 2 – ibex sign of fertility, 3 – a fallen horse with an anthropomorphic figure.
 4 – sun with tri fingered symbol attached.
 5 – three-fingered symbol.
 6 – three-fingered symbol

-Fig.4 is a rockart from the Negev Desert illustrating the entire process of the soul’s sun boat journey to the afterworld and back.
+Fig.4 a rock art from the Negev Desert that illustrates the entire soul’s sun boat journey process to the afterworld and back.